How T3D-959 works

 According to some researchers, Alzheimer’s disease is a metabolic disease caused by age-related metabolic dysfunctions.

-It is hoped that by acting on the PPAR proteins, T3D-959 may correct these metabolic dysfunctions and improve the symptoms of the disease.
+It is hoped that by acting on the PPAR proteins, T3D-959 may correct these metabolic dysfunctions and ease the symptoms of the disease.

 T3D-959 in clinical trials

 Based on the promising preclinical and safety results, a Phase 1/2 open-label feasibility study (NCT02560753) of T3D-959 in 36 people with mild-to-moderate Alzheimer’s disease was conducted.
 Participants were randomly assigned to varying doses of T3D-959 administered by mouth once a day for 14 days.
 The primary endpoints were the change in cerebral metabolic rate for glucose (sugar) and oxygen in the regions of the brain typically affected by Alzheimer’s disease.
 Changes in these two parameters were observed through positron emission tomography (PET) and functional magnetic resonance imaging (fMRI).
 Secondary endpoints included changes from baseline in cognitive test scores.

 Preliminary results were revealed by the company in a presentation at the 2016 Alzheimer’s Association International Conference.
 They showed that T3D-959 led to rapid improvement in cognitive tests in more than half (53 percent) of all the participants (a total of 36) with mild-to-moderate Alzheimer’s disease.

 Alzheimers News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.